AasifMusafir/Learning_Python/README.md

-# 🐍 Python Learning Journey — From Basics to Advanced topic
+# 🐍 Python Learning Journey — From Basics to Advanced topics

 Welcome to my **Python Learning & Practice Repository** 🚀
 This repository documents my **daily progress** as I learn and practice Python — starting from fundamentals and gradually moving toward advanced concept.